Using ChatGPT to Edit Your Writing: What It Gets Right and Dangerously Wrong

 The Question of Ownership and Integrity

-There is a question that sits beneath the practical pros and cons, and it is one that students and researchers in particular need to consider carefully.
-When ChatGPT rewrites your sentences, rewises your paragraphs, or restructures your argument, how much of the final document is still yours?
+There's a question that sits beneath the practical pros and cons, and it's one that students and researchers in particular need to consider carefully.
+When ChatGPT rewrites your sentences, revises your paragraphs, or restructures your argument, how much of the final document is still yours?

-This is not only an ethical question.
-In academic settings, it is a question with real consequences.
-Many institutions now have explicit policies around AI-assisted writing, and the line between using AI as a tool and submitting AI-generated work as your own is not always as clear as it might seem.
+This isn't only an ethical question.
+In academic settings, it's a question with real consequences.
+Many institutions now have explicit policies around AI-assisted writing, and the line between using AI as a tool and submitting AI-generated work as your own isn't always as clear as it might seem.
 Understanding who owns and is responsible for AI-generated content is increasingly important for any writer using these tools.
-Our article on who owns ChatGPT explores the ownership and accountability questions that writers should understand before relying on the tool.
+Our articles on who owns ChatGPT and who owns Claude AI explore the ownership and accountability questions that writers should understand before relying on these tools.

 How to Use ChatGPT for Editing Without the Risks